kalle-app/kalle/README.md

 ### Running the Application

 Running `npm run dev` will start up a server which can be reached over the specified URL :)
+It will also startup the Postgres Database, a Baikal Server containing a Calendar for experimental purposes, a Nextcloud server and the Quirrel Jobqueue and Mailhog.